immma/aws-streamlit-csagent/readme.md

 # Attention
 Please read this documentation correctly.
 Some folder structure may confuse you.

-1. `app-history` folder is the most updated and worked app.
+1. `app-history` folder is the most updated.
 To run this app only need 2 files: `2app.py + agent_backend.py`.

 `backend-history-test.py` is the file to test your chat history based on session ID.